This long page contains both prayerful content

 And then when you must come this way alone,

-I’ll greet you with a smile and welcome you home. ~
+I’ll greet you with a smile and welcome you home. ~ (Anon)

-"Crossing The
+"Crossing The Bar"

-Bar" by Alfred Lord Tennyson.
+by Alfred Lord Tennyson. info

-Sunset and
+Sunset and evening star,

 And one clear call for me!